abbadata/css_selector_finder/README.md

 ### Loading

-1. Enable developer extensions in chrome
-2. Navigate to chrome://extensions
+1. Navigate to chrome://extensions
-3. Click the "Developer mode" switch if not already enabled
+2. Click the "Developer mode" switch if not already enabled
-4. Click "Load unpacked".
+3. Click "Load unpacked".
 Select the <project>/dist directory as the extension directory.

 ### Testing